saifur2468/saifur2468/README.md

 👨‍💻  About Me

-🚀 I'm on a journey to become a Full Stack Web Developer.
-Currently, I'm focusing on:

-💻 Frontend: React.js, Tailwind CSS
+🔧 What I Do
+🌐 Build responsive websites using HTML, CSS, Tailwind, React

-🛠️ Backend: Node.js, Express.js, MongoDB
+🔙 Work on backend with Node.js, Express, MongoDB

-🔐 Authentication: Firebase
+🔐 Implement secure user login systems using Firebase

+🚀 Deploy apps to Vercel or Netlify

 🌐 Deployment: Netlify, Vercel
 ## 🌐 Socials: